 how to prepare for your visit

-All routine gynecological appointments are performed by board-certified gynecologists in Cincinnati.
+All routine gynecological appointments are performed by Board Certified Physicians and Women’s Health Nurse Practitioners.

 What you should know